L4CTOSE/Roblox-Alt-Generator/README.md

-# Roblox Alt Generator
+# Roblox Alt Generator Extension
-This Open Source Chrome Extension will allow you to generate Roblox Accounts quickly </br>
+This Open Source Chrome Extension will allow you to generate Roblox Accounts quickly.
+Works on Chrome and Edge.</br>

 This extension also automatically copies all usernames onto the clipboard so that you can quickly paste it into notepad for bulk generation! </br>